 Now it's time to reduce!

 I begin by squeezing the center until it becomes hour glass shaped.
-Sometimes this goes really quick (10 minutes) but other times it can be up to an hour to soften the clay enough to get it it start moving.
+Sometimes this goes really quick (10 minutes) but other times it can be up to an hour to soften the clay enough to get it to start moving.
 I try to stretch the center out as evenly and as long as possible before I slice the cane.

 At last I get to make the first slice!
 It's like opening a present - you never know exactly what you will get.